akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/custom-directives.md

 @@snip [Directive.scala](../../../../../../../../akka-http/src/main/scala/akka/http/scaladsl/server/Directive.scala) { #basic }

-It only has one abstract member that you need to implement, the happly method, which creates the Route the directives presents to the outside from its inner Route building function (taking the extractions as parameter).
+It only has one abstract member that you need to implement, the `tapply` method, which creates the Route the directives presents to the outside from its inner Route building function (taking the extractions as parameter).